Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration_structure.md

 Adding a new config is generally done via the Dynatrace UI - unless you know the config JSON structures well enough to prefer writing them.

-Configs can then be downloaded via the respective GET endpoint defined in the Dynatrace Configuration API, and should be cleaned up for auto-deployment.
+Configs can then be downloaded via the respective GET endpoint defined in the Dynatrace Configuration API and should be cleaned up for auto-deployment.

-Checked in configuration should **not** include:
+Checked-in configuration should **not** include:

 * The entity's `id` but only its `name`.
 The entity may be created or updated if one of the same name exists.
   * The `name` must be defined as [a variable](#configuration-yaml-structure).
 * Hardcoded values for environment information such as references to other auto-deployed entities, tags, management-zones, etc.
   * These should all be referenced as variables as [described below](#referencing-other-configurations).
 * Empty/null values that are optional for the creation of an object.
   * Most API GET endpoints return more data than needed to create an object.
-Many of those fields are empty or null, and can be omitted.
+Many of those fields are empty or null and can be omitted.
   * E.g., `tileFilter`s on dashboards

 The tool handles these files as templates, so you can use the following variable format inside the config JSON: